DFE-Digital/architecture/common-components/index.md

 -	Define, create, and manage, a selection of services that enable, empower, and protect, delivery teams and the services created by them.
 -	Ensure that services offered to the engineering and delivery teams are fit for purpose, fit for use, isolated from one another, and can be easily discovered and consumed by engineering and delivery teams.

-This results in the DfE’s Cloud Infrastructure Platform being understood as “a set of documented principles and processes, underpinning a range of decoupled ‘Platform Services’, that are orchestrated and automated ensuring consistency and quality throughout”.
+This results in CIP being understood as “a set of documented principles and processes, underpinning a range of decoupled ‘Platform Services’, that are orchestrated and automated ensuring consistency and quality throughout”.

 With this holistic operating model, definition of platform services and appropriate process orchestration, the Cloud Hosting provider (e.g. Azure, AWS, Google Cloud Platform, etc) becomes largely irrelevant, as multiple providers can be considered for use in conjunction with one another, supporting the organisation's operating model and management tool(s).